 These three types of church people are represented by three stocks in figure 1.
 Enthusiasts will also be active in other aspects of church life.
 Thus, the total activists are the sum of enthusiasts and active believers.
 The other stock represents the number of unbelievers.

-Limited Enthusiasm with Activists - SD Model
+Limited Enthusiasm Model with Activists

 Figure 1: Limited Enthusiasm Model with Activists